Last Updated: 12/19/2017

 And see my comments on acquiring all the shop manuals for the equipment on your boat.

-the list.
 The subject of what tools and spares to carry is one of those

 never ending boating compromises.
 Weight and space vs more stuff.

 Personally, I don't think you can ever have too many tools aboard as long as